pyca/cryptography/docs/hazmat/primitives/asymmetric/dsa.rst

         .. versionadded:: 1.5

-        Verify one block of data which can be verified later by others using the public key.
+        Verify one block of data was signed by the private key associated with this public key.

         :param bytes signature: The signature to verify.